top of page

 More Resources

-Treating your Vaginismus at home can feel daunting without some sort of guidance, which is why I built an online program for this purpose.
+Treating your Vaginismus at home can feel daunting without some sort of guidance, which is why I built an online at-home vaginismus program.

-I want everyone out there suffering to have a supportive OBGYN, a skilled pelvic floor PT, and an awesome, trauma informed sex therapist to accomplish their goals.
-I recognize, though, that this is really not possible for a large majority of Americans.
+I want everyone out there suffering to have a supportive OBGYN, a skilled pelvic floor PT, and an awesome, trauma-informed sex therapist to accomplish their goals.
+I recognize, though, that this is not possible for a large majority of Americans.

 TLDR:

-Vaginismus is completely treatable, and yes you can treat it at home with the right knowledge and resources.
-To be successful you need to have your goals clearly defined, a regular treatment schedule planned out weekly, people to support you, the right tools at your disposal (like dilators), and the ability to stay consistent.
+Vaginismus is completely treatable, and yes, you can treat it at home with the right knowledge and resources.
+To be successful, you need to have your goals clearly defined, a weekly treatment schedule planned out, people to support you, the right tools at your disposal (like dilators), and the ability to stay consistent.

-An excellent resource to guide you through doing this at home, especially if you don't have access to in person therapy, is this online program built for exactly this purpose: to treat vaginismus at home.
-This program was built by a pelvic floor physical therapist with years of experiencing helping people conquer their painful sex and achieve their intimacy goals.
+An excellent resource to guide you through doing this at home, especially if you don't have access to in-person therapy, is my online vaginimus treatment program built for exactly this purpose: to treat vaginismus at home.
+This program was built by a pelvic floor physical therapist with years of experience helping people conquer their painful sex and achieve their intimacy goals.

 Doctor of physical therapy, author of blog